-Although St. Thomas’s does not have a fall cut-off date, the vast majority of our kindergarten students turn five-years-old by late fall.
+Although St. Thomas’s does not have a fall cut-off date, the vast majority of our kindergarten students turn five-years-old by early fall.
 If your child is turning five between October and December, we will consider them for admission to Kindergarten.
 Admissions decisions are made with the best interests of each child in mind.
 Kindergarten readiness is extremely important with regard to success and a child’s self-esteem and well-being.
 It is important to make sure that when your child begins school he or she is developmentally ready to learn and participate in classroom activities.

-St. Thomas’s typical class size is 20 students.
+St. Thomas’s typical class size is about 20 students.
 Our faculty and staff truly know each individual child and create a learning environment that maintains the delicate balance of challenge and joy in learning.

 We enroll students into grades one thru six based on attrition.
 So while Kindergarten is our largest entry point, we do often enroll students into other grade levels.

 Yes.
 St. Thomas’s students wear the school uniform.
 Various options are available, but all students must dress in accordance with the uniform policy of the school.
 On occasion, the school has free dress days.